 2018 Festival Artists

-A boogie woogie and blues piano festival is incomplete without Bob Seeley, whose artistry includes ragtime, Harlem stride, blues and boogie woogie.
-A Bloomington Boogies favorite who performs around the world, Seeley is "a force of nature - the best boogie woogie player on the planet," according to Dick Hyman.
+No boogie woogie or blues piano festival is complete without Bob Seeley, whose artistry includes ragtime, Harlem stride, blues and boogie woogie.
+A Bloomington Boogies favorite who performs regularly around the world, Seeley is "a force of nature - the best boogie woogie player on the planet," according to Dick Hyman.
 Possibly the greatest living proponent of boogie woogie and a stride piano master, Seeley's greatest influence was Meade Lux Lewis, a giant of boogie woogie and personal friend.
 Bob first met the maestro in Detroit in the 1940s, and a longstanding friendship developed which greatly influenced Seeley.
 He also played piano with Art Tatum, who reportedly was duly impressed.
 Eubie Blake was among Seeley's circle of friends, and he worked as accompanist to Sippie Wallace.
 He has played Carnegie Hall several times and continues to perform at major venues throughout Europe.

 In his book entitled A Left Hand Like God: A History of Boogie-Woogie Piano, author Peter Silvester wrote of Seeley "His solos are notable for their coherence and logical progression, which propels them to a satisfying climax.
 Of all the contemporary pianists, Seeley reproduces the sound and spirit of Meade Lux Lewis with the most conviction and sometimes even surpasses the master".